nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `split DAY`

 * Allocate members available at the specified `DAY` to each facility
-* `DAY` **must be one of the following:** Mon, Tue, Wed, Thu, Fri, Sat, Sun
+* `DAY` **must be a positive integer from 1 to 7**, whereby 1 represents Monday and 7 represents Sunday.

 Examples:
-* `split Mon` splits members into groups for training on Monday of that week and displays the list of allocations to the user
+* `split 1` splits members into groups for training on Monday of that week and displays the list of allocations to the user

 ### Clearing all entries in facility list: `clearf`